 The shirt is a white-on-white twill stripe with a fine blue or grey pinstripe centred on each white stripe.
 The scale of the shirt’s stripes conflicts with the similar scale of the suit’s stripes; patterns worn together should always be different in size so they don’t compete.
 The tie has a burgundy ground with a neat pattern of, what appears to be, yellow dots with a white pin-dot in the centre.

 Quantum of Solace started right where Casino Royale left off.
 Because of the change of costume designer (from Lindy Hemming to Louise Frogley) and a new suit maker (Tom Ford instead of Brioni), the sartorial transition was rather rough.
 The most obvious continuity error is the change from a 3-piece suit to a 2-piece, though it’s not just the same same suit sans waistcoat but a whole new suit altogether.
 The cloth is still a navy pinstripe but the stripes went from white to light blue and are now spaced closer together.
-This Tom Ford suit is cut and detailed exactly the same as all the other suits in the movie, which means that the latter suit has a 3-roll-2 button stance instead of a full 3-button front, 5 buttons on the cuff instead of 4, and the addition of a ticket pocket.
-The Tom Ford shoulders, while still structured, have a more natural look on Daniel Craig than the Brioni shoulders do.
+This Tom Ford suit is cut and detailed exactly the same as all the other suits in the movie, which means that the latter suit has a three-roll-two button stance instead of a full button three front, five buttons on the cuff instead of four, and the addition of a ticket pocket.
+The Tom Ford shoulders, whilst still structured, have a more natural look on Daniel Craig than the Brioni shoulders do.

 The shirt in Quantum of Solace is still light blue cotton poplin with double cuffs but the collar isn’t as strong as the Brioni collar, which overwhelms Craig’s face and neck.
 The tie isn’t the same but it’s a pattern of blue and black squares.
-The shoes have gone from a 2-eyelet derby to the Church’s Philip perforated cap-toe oxford.
+The shoes have gone from a two-eyelet derby to the Church’s Philip perforated cap-toe oxford.
 Apart from the basics of the outfit, Louise Frogley seemed less interested in continuity and more interested in dressing Bond how she pleased.
-Whilst Tom Ford is a much better fit for Daniel Craig than Brioni, it would’ve been nice to keep the suit a 3-piece.
+Whilst Tom Ford is a much better fit for Daniel Craig than Brioni, it would’ve been nice to keep the suit a three-piece with a full button three jacket.

 Yesterday I wrote about James Bond’s first striped 3-piece suit.
 The last time Bond wore a striped 3-piece suit was in the final scene of Casino Royale.
 The choice to put Bond in a 3-piece suit at the end of Casino Royale was made to show the final transformation of a rough novice to the more familiar sophisticated OO7.
 This Brioni suit is navy with a subtle pinstripe in a light-weight worsted wool.
 The jacket has a 3-button front, 4-button cuffs, and flapped pockets.
 We don’t get a good look at the rear but we see enough to tell that it’s vented, though it’s difficult to discern how many vents.
 The trousers have a darted front and turn-ups, and might even have a belt.
 There appears to be a bit of a bulge under the waistcoat where a belt buckle would be, which is one reason not to wear a belt with a waistcoat.
 Ideally one should only wear braces with a 3-piece suit to keep the trousers neatly in place under the waistcoat.
 There is no need to be scared to wear braces; they will never be seen because they are always hidden under the waistcoat.
 The waistcoat isn’t fitted particularly well as you can see large ripples across the chest.
 A properly-fitted waistcoat should always lay completely flat.
 The full 6-button style is too long for Daniel Craig’s less than 6-foot-tall body.
 A 6-button-5 style like what Sean Connery wore in Goldfinger would be a better match for his height.